awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 ## Load VENUE with Explicit Values for an IDENTITY Column<a name="r_COPY_command_examples-load-venue-with-explicit-values-for-an-identity-column"></a>

 The following example assumes that when the VENUE table was created that at least one column \(such as the `venueid` column\) was specified to be an IDENTITY column\.
-This command overrides the default IDENTITY behavior of auto\-generating values for an IDENTITY column and instead loads the explicit values from the venue\.txt file\.
+This command overrides the default IDENTITY behavior of autogenerating values for an IDENTITY column and instead loads the explicit values from the venue\.txt file\.

 ```
 copy venue